TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsGeometric.md

 ::::::{prf:proof}

-The quickest way to prove this is to translate it to the cross product  ({numref}`Section %s <Sec:CrossProduct>).
-To make use of the cross product we  introduce the vectors
+The quickest way to prove this is to translate it to the cross product  ({numref}`Sec:CrossProduct`).
+To make use of the cross product we  introduce the vectors.

 $$
 \tilde{\vect{u}} = \left[\begin{array}{c} a \\ b \\ 0 \end{array}\right]